 Yes.
-You can leave the study at any point and, if you would like us to, we will take out some of the information we collected about you at any point before we look closely at the data.
+You can leave the study at any point and, if you would like us to, we will take out some of the information we collected about you at any point before we carry out data analysis.

 Leaving the study at any time will not affect the standard of medical care you will receive.